MrT3313/MrT3313/ReadMe.md

 I completed the Angular `Tour of Heros` tutorial as a way to gain experience with Angular as part of a job interview.

 While it is a tutorial vs an independently designed & built project I did not directly copy the tutorial.
 The project structure and styling implementation is unique.
-You can gleam insight into my development process through the documented versions I went through while completing the project.
+Additionally, you can gleam insight into my development process through the documented versions I went through while completing the project.

 👨‍💻 [CodeBase](https://github.com/MrT3313/Angular_TourOfHeros) 👨‍💻